 Bathtub Reef Park, Hutchinson Island

-Snorkeling shipwrecks from the beaches of the Atlantic Coast
+Snorkeling in Florida shipwrecks from the beaches of the Atlantic Coast

 - The Breconshire Shipwreck off Vero Beach is the remains of a steamer wrecked in 1894.
 The boilers are visible at the site a quarter mile off the beach behind the well-known Driftwood Inn.
 At low tide, parts of the ship are only a foot or two underwater.
 Here’s some background.